perossing/sql-server-project/README.md

-SQL server lesson -- TechAcad
+SQL server lesson -- Tech Academy
-emy

 ** Schema with tables & columns was specified in assignment